airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_subject` | Short summary of ticket. | `tickets.properties.subject` | 🟢 0.90 | Mapped to `tickets.properties.subject`, demonstrating a strong match. |
 | `property_content` | Text in body of the ticket. | `tickets.properties.content` | 🟢 0.90 | Mapped correctly to `tickets.properties.content`, supporting the mapping's validity. |

-### Mapping from Airbyte `email_subscriptions` to Fivetran `email_subscription`
+### Mapping: Airbyte `email_subscriptions` to Fivetran `email_subscription`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: 🟢 1.00

-#### Evaluation

-Table mapping between the source and target is a strong match due to alignment of fields and standardized mappings.
-Completion score is perfect as all required fields are mapped.
+- Summary Self-Evaluation: _Table mapping between the source and target is a strong match due to alignment of fields and standardized mappings.
+Completion score is perfect as all required fields are mapped._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |